ffbsee/FFNodeList/README.md

 Rows can be skipped using class *skip-sort*.
 *thead* and *tfoot* elements are always skipped.

-#Freifunk Node List
-The Script generate an index.html and an liste.html.
-Both Pages display all freifunk nodes from the meshviewer JSON file.
-The index.html file only contains the most important informations.
-The list.html has a lot more information.
-Feel free to fork this github repository for your own freifunk community.

 # Installation:

-This is now the template for our ansible setup
+This is now the template for our Ansible setup

- Old infos:
 ---
 ```
-cpan install JSON
-cpan install LWP::Simple
+pip install datetime
 ```
+All other used modules are in built-in on python3.

 # License:

 ## sortableTables.js

-MIT License - Copyright 2016, Gregory Vigo Torres
+MIT License - Copyright 2016, Gregory Vigo Torres [³](https://github.com/GregoryVigoTorres/sortableTables)

-## generateList.pl

-CC-BY-NC - Freifunk Bodensee, L3D.

 ## generateList.py
 CC-BY-NC - Joni Arida